isovector/thinking-with-types/prose/computing/5-generics.markdown

 Structural polymorphism is mindless work to write, but needs to be done.
 In the case of some of the standard Haskell typeclasses, GHC is capable of writing these instances for you via the `deriving` machinery.
-Unfortunately, for custom typeclasses we're on our own, without any direct support from the compiler.
+Unfortunately, for custom typeclasses we're on our own, without any direct support from the compiler.[^deriving-via]

+[^deriving-via]: The `-XDerivingVia` language extension allows for first-class deriving of typeclasses in terms of other types.

 As terrible as this situation appears, all hope is not lost.
 Using `GHC.Generics`, we're capable of writing our own machinery for helping GHC